seangoogoo/staff-directory/documentation/devbook.md

 - ✅ Centralized authentication configuration (March 18, 2025)
 - ✅ Environment variable support for secure cookies (March 18, 2025)
 - ✅ Authentication flow documentation and visualization (March 18, 2025)
+- ✅ Enhanced placeholder image generation (March 22, 2025)
+  - Added configurable font size factor setting
+  - Converted placeholder images from PNG to WebP format
+  - Improved image quality and reduced file sizes

 ### Planned Improvements

 #### Version 1.2 (Planned)
 - ~~Create a Git repository for version control~~
+- ~~Department management section (Database table and admin interface)~~
+- Create a default logo for the App
+- Create a setting panel in the admin to set a custom logo and manage UI colors.
+- Create default user images to match the default application setup and alternate between users that have and don't have profile pictures to display examples of placeholder images
+- Improve Placeholder Image Settings to set a real live preview of the update (Javascript)
+- Improve UX/UI design for admin and Front-end using TailAdmin
+- Replace LineIcons by TailAdmin's icon set
 - Add internationalization support (FR/EN translation files)
-- ~~Department management section (Database table and admin interface)~~
-- Create a setting panel in the admin to set a custom logo and manage colors
 - Advanced search features for Staff Members Management

 #### Version 1.3 (Planned)
-- Staff member details modal on frontend
 - CSV import/export functionality
 - Enhanced authentication security:
   - CSRF protection for login form